itsaboutcode/flutternotes/dart.md

 ## List/Array and collection literals

 - List is an ordered collection of data.
-- Elements of list are indexed from 0 to length-1.
+- Elements of the list are indexed from 0 to length-1.
 - Length of List is the number of elements it contains.
-- It can be initialized with `list literal`, which is comma-seperated list of values enclosed in square brackets.
+- It can be initialized with `list literal`, which is a comma-separated list of values enclosed in square brackets.

 ```js